 When Are They Used?

-The Difference Between Barbiturates and Benzodiazepines
+In a Nutshell: The Difference Between Barbiturates vs Benzodiazepines

-These two “downers” have more in common than they have differences.
+These two “downers” are both central nervous system (CNS) depressants and have more in common than they have differences.
 They fulfill nearly identical purposes and work in very similar manners.
-The key difference between the two is that one is much more dangerous than the other, which led to its subsequent replacement.
-Although benzodiazepines are meant to be a safer alternative to barbiturates, these types of drugs are far from harmless.
-Both drugs are prone to being habit-forming and can result in fatal overdoses.
+The key difference between the two is that one is much more addictive and potent than the other, which led to its subsequent replacement.